richard-acquah/Port-Scanning-Lab/README.md

-# Port-Scanning-Lab
+# Port Scanning with Nmap

 ## Objectives
 Port scanning is essential in detecting open ports and services on a network.
-The labs demonstrate how Nmap is used to map out the network, discover open ports and services and the operating systems of devices on the network.
+The labs demonstrate how Nmap is used to map out the network, discover open ports and services, and the operating systems of devices on the network.
 The lab also leverages online scanning tools to perform port scans on a host.
 The primary focus of this lab is scanning a virtual network and scanme.nmap.org using Nmap and online port scanners.
 ## Skills learned
 + Network enumeration.
 + Vulnerability scanning.
 + Enhanced knowledge of network security.
 ## Resources / Tools / Utilities
-+ Virtual lab - pf sense firewall, Kali VM, Ubuntu VM, Windows 10 VM and Metasploitable 3 VM.
++ Virtual lab - pf sense firewall, Kali VM, Ubuntu VM, Windows 10 VM, and Metasploitable 3 VM.
 + Nmap
 + Windows 10 22H2 Pro
 + Internet Access